stfc/PSyclone/doc/developer_guide/developers.rst

           result.add(var_name.lower())

-The next, hypothetical example shows how the VariablesAccessInfo class can be used iteratively.
-Assume that you have a function that determines if the given variable accesses can be parallelised, and the aim is to determine the largest consecutive block of statement that can be executed in parallel.
-The acceses of one statement at a time can be added until we find accesses that would prevent parallelisation::
+The next, hypothetical example shows how the `VariablesAccessInfo` class can be used iteratively.
+Assume that you have a function that determines if the given variable accesses can be parallelised, and the aim is to determine the largest consecutive block of statements that can be executed in parallel.
+The accesses of one statement at a time are added until we find accesses that would prevent parallelisation::

    # Create an empty instance to store accesses